 3) Maximum loan amount to be less than 50-65% of valuation as above.

-Lastly - it is not just the size of the Revenue/Earnings but the quality of it.
-The latter will drive the attractiveness for both lenders and prospective buyers too.
+Lastly, it is not just the size of the Revenue/Earnings but the quality of it that is important.
+The latter will drive the attractiveness for both lenders and prospective buyers.